LineaLabs/lineapy/CONTRIBUTING.md

 `make test`.
 Any args to pytest can be passed using args="xxx". e.g., individual tests can be run using `make test args="<path_to_test_file>"`.

-Please ensure linting and `typecheck`s are done before commiting your code.
+Please ensure linting and `typecheck`s are done before committing your code.
 When using docker, this can be done using `make lint` and `make typecheck` respectively.
 A pre-commit hook that runs `make blackfix lint typecheck build test` will fix any fixable issues and ensure build and test works.